How do you remain hopeful when your partner is struggling?

 4. Maybe you need to talk to someone.

-You may also need a therapist (especially if you have not done any type of personal work).
-Or maybe another type of healer.
-Sometimes it is about finding one person who can support you and offer a needed perspective.
+You may need more support if you are worried about your mental health but sometimes having an understanding friend works well too.
+Often it is about finding one person who can support you and offer a needed perspective.

 5. Remind yourself of the common human experience of hopelessness.